vaithak/volume_approximation/README.md

 #### 2. V-polytopes (Table 3):

-- To generate a cross polytope in `dim` dimension and estimate the volume:
+- Generate a cross polytope in V-representation and in dimension `dim` and estimate the volume:
 ```
 ./generate -cross -v -d dim
 ./vol -f2 cross_dim.ext
 ```

-- To generate a unit simplex in `dim` dimension:
+- Generate a unit simplex in V-representation and in dimension `dim` :
 ```
 ./generate -simplex -v -d dim
 ./vol -f2 simplex_dim.ext
 ```

-- To generate a unit cube in `dim` dimension and estimate the volume:
+- Generate a unit cube in V-representation and in dimension `dim` and estimate the volume:
 ```
 ./generate -cube -v -d dim
 ./vol -f2 cube_dim.ext
 ```

 - Generate a random V-polytope in `dim` dimension with `n` vertices.
-Use flag `-r` for rounding and the flag `-body` to select generator (the default is `rvs`. `-body` 1 is for `rvs` and `-body` 2 is for `rvc`.
+Use flag `-r` for rounding and the flag `-body` to select generator (the default is `rvs`). `-body` 1 is for `rvs` and `-body` 2 is for `rvc`.
 Estimate the volume:
 ```
 ./generate -v -rand -body 1 -d dim -k n
 ./vol -f2 rvs_dim_k.ext -r
 ```

-- Estimate the volume using h-polytopes in MMC:
+- Estimate the volume using P-approx in MMC:
 ```
 ./vol -f2 rvs_dim_k.ext -hpoly
 ```